SLIGO SURF EXPERIENCE'S SURF SCHOOL COVID SAFETY PLAN

 As our surf school is outdoors, it is easier to ask our customers to social distance.
-Within the walls of a building there is a higher chance of the virus being confined so being outdoors means the virus is much easier to avoid.
-However, we are asking our customer's friends, family and/or spectators not to come near the surf school for sign in or equipment retrieval.
+However, we are asking our customer's friends, family and/or spectators not to come near the surf school for sign-in or equipment retrieval.
 And customers are reminded that they have a duty of care not to arrive for their surf lesson if they have a temperature or flu-like Covid 19 symptoms.

 Our new measures are designed to eliminate the need for physical contact between our staff and our customers.

-Most of our surf lessons will be staggered an hour apart to avoid group mixing at our meet up point on Strandhill Beach.
+Most of our surf lessons will be staggered an hour and a half apart to avoid group mixing at our meet-up point on Strandhill Beach.
 All our wetsuits and surf boots that are used by customers are going through a much more rigorous cleaning phase before it is allowed to be used by the next customer.
-We have bought a heavy duty neoprene shampoo to completely clean and sanitise our wetsuits and booties and each piece of equipment will be left for at least 48 hours before being used by another customer.
-In addition, now all our surfboards and bodyboards are being sanitised after use.
+We have bought a heavy-duty neoprene shampoo to completely clean and sanitise our wetsuits and booties and each piece of equipment will be left for at least 48 hours before being used by another customer.

 A new operating procedure has been put in place so that we can begin to enjoy the ocean again in a safe and responsible way.